 Magnetic Collar for Portability

-There’s no reason why you can’t attempt to have your plunger blend in with your bathroom motif.
-Simplehuman sells this model in two colors — white or black.
-We like that the stainless steel handle has a grip at the end that matches the caddy, so it should blend into your bathroom.
+Simplehuman sells this plunger in two colors: white or black.
+The stainless steel handle has a grip at the end that matches the caddy, so it should blend into your bathroom.

 The narrow cup size is designed for modern toilets.
-So if you have an older model with a wider drain, the Simplehuman plunger might be a good choice.
+If you have an older toilet with a wider drain, this Simplehuman plunger might be unsuitable.

 |Total Length||23.1 inches|